Tax protester in 2007 armed standoff to remain in prison

 One charge against the Browns that involved the use of explosives carried a mandatory minimum sentence of 30 years.
 It was vacated following a U.S. Supreme Court decision last year that found the provision of the law under which they were convicted was invalid.

-Edward Brown, who has now served 13 years, had said resentencing him would be unconstitutional, violating the Fifth Amendment due process clause and the double jeopardy prohibition against multiple punishments for an offense.
+Edward Brown had said resentencing him would be unconstitutional, violating the Fifth Amendment due process clause and the double jeopardy prohibition against multiple punishments for an offense.

 He also cited his minimal history of criminal behavior, declining health, age and risk factors for complications from COVID-19, along with the fact that Elaine Brown and two other defendants were sentenced to time served.